From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Localized Singaporean Food Dataset

-Localized food datasets capture the unique characteristics of each country's dish varieties, cooking styles, and food ingredients, and are therefore highly indispensable and medically meaningful in contributing to people's health management in the specific country.
-In this section, we elaborate on the data collection and curation process of our released localized Singaporean food dataset \dataset, which is crucial for food recognition as in Figure~\ref{fig:arch}.
-Although our released dataset is specific to Singaporean food dishes, our proposed pipeline for data preparation is general and applicable to other types of food dishes, fostering similar research in other countries.
+Localized food datasets capture the unique characteristics of each country's dish varieties, cooking styles, and food ingredients and are therefore highly indispensable and medically meaningful in contributing to people's health management in the specific country.
+In this section, we elaborate on the data collection and curation process of our released localized Singaporean food dataset \dataset, which is crucial for food recognition as in Figure~\ref{fig:arch}. \ind{We start with the data collection and the data curation pipeline to derive the dataset and then investigate its key characteristics.} Although our released dataset is specific to Singaporean food dishes, our proposed pipeline for data preparation is general and applicable to other types of food dishes, fostering similar research in other countries and regions. \ind{Further, the releasing of our \dataset dataset is of vital reference value for other countries and regions, especially the ones with similar cultural food heritage as Singapore, e.g., Malaysia, in presenting a fast track for their particular food recognition app development to collect medical-grade nutrient intake information.} \ind{Finally, we compare \dataset with existing food datasets and demonstrate its superiority in terms of scale and diversity.}